utopia-group/stac-annotations/readme.md

    To restrict the size of a given input we propose calls to a designated method `STAC.assume` with an empty body that takes a boolean condition as input (e.g., `x < 10000`).
-An analysis will be able assume the input condition to hold.
+An analysis will be able to assume the input condition to hold.

 ### Identification of entry methods and analysis type